Course Description

 Green or Grey?
 You Decide.

-Razor: Players will understand, value, and experience what it’s like to re-immersify themselves in nature after spending prolonged time in an urbanized areateam12_LATE_179048_18764821_WestCityFinal
+Razor: Players will understand, value, and experience what it’s like to re-immersify themselves in nature after spending prolonged time in an urbanized area

 Reconnect is an environmental nature experience where users engage with an environment that has 2 different forms.
 With the choice to switch between urban and natural environments, users ponder the debate of — is urbanization bad?